Redeemed for a purpose.

 Victor struggled to find balance between his Bible training program and caring for the children.
 In 2012, the Lord called Victor to serve the orphans and bush community full-time.
 Through generous donations from friends who shared a common vision, the land purchase was finalized and development began in north central Zambia between Ndola and Kitwe for what is today known as the Hallelujah House of Yahweh Farm.

 In addition to caring tangibly for the orphaned and vulnerable, Victor knew God was calling him to be a pastor and carry the Gospel to an unreached population.
-In 2013, he received his diploma in Theology from Christ for All Nations Institute, and in June of 2015, graduated with his Bachelors in Theology.
+In 2013, he received his diploma in Theology from Logos University, and in June of 2015, graduated with his Bachelors in Arts, Theology.

 In 2014, Victor married Racheal Kayombo who now serves as Associate Administrator for HHY.
-Victor and Racheal have a baby girl named Marlys Shekinah, who is the light of their lives.
+Victor and Racheal have two children, Marlys Shekinah and Amoriah Jane, who are the lights of their lives.

 Victor's story inspires our belief that each life is purposed to flourish and reach another.